“No Office in this land is more important than that of being a citizen”

 Consulting Lead Designer•2019

-Civis presents various public policies being worked on by the government on their website, and enables citizens to share their feedback on them.
-This feedback gets passed on to the relevant authorities.
+Civis makes public policies and bills introduced by the government accessible to citizenry, and enables citizens to share their feedback on them.
+This feedback and sentiment then gets passed on to the relevant authorities.
 Behind this is the belief that it is essential that dialogue between citizens and government remains vibrant and thriving.

 Welcoming (waking up) the citizen

 The citizen, upon landing on the website, greeted by a strong message which might compel someone to think immediately.
 'Your turn, citizen' is a call-to-arms to every educated citizen to engage in the legal discourse that will shape their world in the very near future.

 One of the challenges with a project such as Civis is the interest of citizens.
 Since the core subject is law, it comes across as complex to most people, given the obvious fact that legal text is complex, more often than not and is for that reason, not accessible.

 One of the ways we tried to overcome this hurdle is by making accessible easily and visually, the core idea of the policy in question - the emotional connect of it with our daily lives.
 To this effect, we collaborated with Rohit Karandadi to create a set of illustrations for the main subjects under which the policies fall.